LYingYuan/blog/content/article/Markdown Example.md

 aliases = []
 authors = ["Elowen"]
 in_search_index = true
-category = "Markdown"
 [taxonomies]
+categories = ["Markdown"]
 tags = ["Markdown"]
 +++

-## Summary

-- This post is a markdown example.
+This post is a markdown example.

 <!-- more -->